koddo/packer-vmware-debian/README.md

 - adds my keys to `authorized_keys`
 - disables password authentication
 - enables shared directories in `/mnt/vmshared/`
+- enables accessing the vm by bonjour/zeroconf using `libnss-mdns`

 # How to update this copy from original repo